AL-LAD: Switzerland

 AL-LAD is illegal in Switzerland.

 United Kingdom

 AL-LAD is illegal in the UK.
 On June 10, 2014 the UK Advisory Council on the Misuse of Drugs (ACMD) recommended that AL-LAD be specifically named in the UK Misuse of Drugs Act as a class A drug despite not identifying any harm associated with its use.
 The UK Home office accepted this advice and announced a ban of the substance to be enacted on 6 January 2015 as part of The Misuse of Drugs Act 1971 (Amendment) (No. 2) Order 2014.

 United States

-AL-LAD is a Controlled Substance at the federal level in the United States, AL-LAD is legally considered an analog of LSD, therefore, sales or possession with intent for human consumption could be prosecuted under the Federal Analogue Act.
+AL-LAD is a Controlled Substance at the federal level in the United States, AL-LAD could be legally considered an analogue of the Schedule I drug LSD, therefore, sales, possession or consumption for recreational not medical nor scientific use could be prosecuted under the Federal Analogue Act.